romanhujer/indi-asi-power-board/README.md

  Wiring diagram and PCB on [EesyEDA](https://easyeda.com/hujer.roman/rpi-asi-power-clone)

- TODO   Web controll interface  for  ASiair (RPi 3) version
+Web controll interface  for  ASiair (RPi 3) version.

+This web interface can be used in DSLR timer only mode on  ASiair Pro  for controll exposure on more DSLR marks.